- 1-1.5 lbs. Tennessee Grass Fed beef stew meat, cut into 1 inch pieces

 - Add onions, oregano and fennel seeds to stock pot; cook and stir 2 to 3 minutes or until onions begin to soften.

 - Add wine to pot; increase heat to medium-high.
 Cook and stir 1 minute or until browned bits attached to pot are dissolved.
 Stir in beef broth, tomatoes, tomato paste and reserved flour mixture.
 Return beef to pot; bring to a boil.
-Reduce heat; cover tightly and simmer 1-3/4 hours or until beef is fork-tender.
+Reduce heat; cover tightly and simmer around 1-3/4 hours or until beef is fork-tender.

 - Stir in olives.
 Cook 2 to 3 minutes or until olives are heated through.